Mapping classes of Real Rational Surface Automorphisms: Pseudo-Anosov maps on

-Let $\Lambda(W)$ be the set of the spectral radii of elements of the Weyl group $W_n, n\ge 10$ associated with $E_n, n\ge 8$.
-For any $\lambda \in \Lambda(W)$, assuming the existence of a unique invariant cubic with a cuspidal singularity, one can construct a real rational surface automorphism whose dynamical degree is equal to $\lambda$ \cite{Uehara:2010,McMullen:2007,Kim:2024}.
-For these maps, we only have partial results about the growth rate of the induced action on the fundamental group \cite{Kim-Klassen}.
-For such quadratic rational surface automorphisms with the dynamical degree $>1$, Kim and Klassen showed that the growth rates of the induced action on the fundamental group are strictly greater than $1$.
+The spectral radius $\lambda(\omega)$ is the leading eigenvalue of $\omega$.
+Let $\Lambda(W)$ be the set of spectral radii of elements of the Weyl group $W(E_n), n\ge 10$ associated with the Coxeter diagram $E_n$.
+For any $\lambda>1$ in $\Lambda(W)$, assuming the existence of a unique invariant cubic with a cuspidal singularity, one can construct an automorphism on a rational surface over $\mathbb{C}$ such that its dynamical degree is equal to $\lambda$ and the automorphism preserves the surface over real projective plane \cite{Uehara:2010,McMullen:2007,Kim:2024}.
+For these maps, we have only partial results about the growth rate of the induced action of the real restriction on the fundamental group \cite{Kim-Klassen, Kim-Park}.
+For certain quadratic rational surface automorphisms, Kim and Klassen \cite{Kim-Klassen} and Kim and Park \cite{Kim-Park} showed that the growth rates of the induced action on the fundamental group are strictly greater than $1$.
 Since all the centers of the blowups are again on the unique invariant cubic, we can also obtain diffeomorphisms on orientable cut surfaces.
 We leave the investigation of these maps for future research.

 This article is organized as follows.
 In Section \ref{S:rat}, we discuss the family of quadratic rational surface automorphisms and diffeomorphisms on cut surfaces.
 Using \textit{reading curves}, we computed the induced actions on the fundamental group of those diffeomorphisms.
 In Section \ref{S:twists}, we determine the sets of simple closed curves on cut surfaces whose incident graphs are given by $E_n$ diagram.
 Then, we define the products of the positive Dehn twists along these sets and compute the action on the fundamental group.
 The proof of the Main Theorem is given in Section \ref{S:thmA}.
 The discussion regarding more diffeomorphisms associated with quadratic rational surface automorphisms is in Section \ref{S:psa}.